-The restaurant was also pretty good.
+The Hai Bar and Grill was also pretty good.
 It was nice to be able to have breakfast looking out over the ocean.
 It was also the only spot in Mushroom Beach where we could find pizza later at night, because sometimes you just need pizza.

 Diving in Lembongan was pretty spectacular and it’s a quick trip if you’re traveling around Bali.
 There are a variety of dive sites and you could easily spend 3-4 days trying all the different ones.
 Bali Hai has packages starting at $390 for 2 nights at the resort and 4 fun dives, which includes all your gear rentals, a Bali Hai Cruise to and from the island, as well as breakfast and the lunch buffet.